-I say that because for years now I’ll down 5g of creatine monohydrate a day — usually pre workout — for several weeks in a row once a year when I put my fitness training cycle into build muscle mode.
+I say that because for years now I’ll take 5g of creatine monohydrate a day — around workout time — for several weeks in a row once or twice a year when I put my fitness training cycle into build muscle mode.

-Anyway, I am definitely thirstier throughout those days compared to when I am not taking creatine daily, & feel like I better stay hydrated.
+Anyway, I am definitely thirstier throughout those days compared to when I am not taking creatine daily, & my body is feeling like I better keep it hydrated.